Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Introduction

-To resolve this problem, recent studies propose to train separate reward models tailored to each objective, safety and helpfulness, and optimize LLMs via multi-objective RLHF, which aggregates reward scores over all objectives~\cite{bai2022training,llama2,dai2024safe,murule}.
-However, developing a safety reward model requires a sufficient number of unsafe responses specific to the model being trained, which is both labor-intensive and computationally demanding~\cite{llama2,murule}.
-In contrast, supervised optimization, built upon re-parameterizing the RL objective into supervised loss, is more efficient in fine-tuning LLMs on human preferences~\cite{dpo,ipo,gpo}.
-However, current work typically focuses on re-parameterizing single reward RLHF objective within the supervised learning framework, and extending this re-parameterization to the multi-reward case is not straightforward~\cite{zhou2023beyond}.
+To resolve this problem, recent studies propose to train separate reward models tailored to each objective, safety and helpfulness, and optimize LLMs via multi-objective RLHF, which aggregates reward scores over all objectives~\citep{bai2022training,llama2,dai2024safe,murule}.
+However, developing a safety reward model requires a sufficient number of unsafe responses specific to the model being trained, \rebuttal{often by a process known as red teaming, } which is both labor-intensive and computationally demanding~\citep{llama2,murule}.
+In contrast, \citet{dpo} re-parameterized RLHF into more efficient supervised optimization.
+However, current work typically focuses on re-parameterizing single reward RLHF objective within the supervised learning framework, and extending this re-parameterization to the multi-reward case is not straightforward~\citep{zhou2023beyond}.